 DFCS approves SLMB.
 The MMIS Buy-In flag is set for Part B only (SLMBs do not get Part A Buy-In or cost-sharing protection).
 The COBA accretion file transmits to CMS.
 SSA stops withholding the $202.90 Part B premium from Henry's check the second month following Buy-In activation.

-Henry's net monthly cash flow increases by $202.90/month, or $2,434.80/year.
-He still pays Medicare deductibles, coinsurance, and copays out-of-pocket because SLMB does not include cost-sharing protection.
+Henry's net monthly cash flow increases by $202.90/month, about $2,434.80 over a full year.
+He still pays Medicare deductibles, coinsurance, and copays out of pocket because SLMB does not include cost-sharing protection.

 Example 3: Joyce, 68, Macon: Buy-In Failure and Recovery